smartdevicelink/sdl_requirements/detailed_docs/vehicle_info/Unsubscribe_from_VehicleData.md

 b.
 Mobile application is registered on SDL

 c.
-Mobile application is unsubscribed from Vehicle Data changes notification
+Mobile application is unsubscribed from VehicleData changes notification

 _Steps:_

-1. The same mobile application sends new request to unsubscribe from Vehicle Data changes notification
+1. The same mobile application sends new request to unsubscribe from VehicleData changes notification

 _Expected:_